• Skip to primary navigation

 Managing Your Own EIDUT EID The University of Texas Electronic Identity (UT EID or EID) is the public records identifier for principals at the university.
 See our Concepts page for more information.

-If you are looking to manage your own UT EIDUT EID The University of Texas Electronic Identity (UT EID or EID) is the public records identifier for principals at the university.
-See our Concepts page for more information., you can use the UT EID Self-Help Tool .
-This is where you can change your password or reset your password .
-You can also use this tool to look up your EID Contacts who are tasked with assisting you with your UT EID.
+To manage your UT EIDUT EID The University of Texas Electronic Identity (UT EID or EID) is the public records identifier for principals at the university.
+See our Concepts page for more information., use the UT EID Self-Help Tool .
+With this tool, you can:

 Managing Another EID

-If you need access to this tool, have your manager request access .
+If you need access to this tool, your manager must submit a request for access .

 Get Information About a Person